-PM Matteo Renzi to resign as Italy faces uncertainty
+Italy: Renzi's resignation delayed after meeting with President | CNN

 Next steps

-Italy's path will become clearer as the week progresses, but Renzi's promise to resign brings with it yet more uncertainty.
+Italy’s path will become clearer as the week progresses.
+According to Italy’s ANSA news agency, the budget law could be approved by Friday.

-He may yet be asked to stay on in office by the President until parliament passes a budget bill which is due later this month.

-There is also the possibility that a caretaker administration could be appointed to keep the country running until the 2018 elections.
+But Renzi’s decision to resign brings with it yet more uncertainty.
+There is the possibility, for example, that a caretaker administration could be appointed to keep the country running until the 2018 elections.

-That could see the likes of finance minister Pier Carlo Padoan take over as prime minister or even Pietro Grasso, the Senate leader.
+That could see the likes of finance minister Pier Carlo Padoan or even Pietro Grasso, the Senate leader, take over as prime minister.

-And while unlikely, there is also a scenario in which parliament is dissolved and a snap election is called.
+And while unlikely, there is also a scenario in which the Italian Parliament is dissolved and a snap election is called.

 Europe reacts